sindresorhus/type-fest/readme.md

 - `Omit` - Create a type from an object type without certain keys.
 - `Merge` - Merge two types into a new type.
 Keys of the second type overrides keys of the first type.
+- `MergeExclusive` - Create a type that has mutually exclusive properties.
 - `LiteralUnion` - Allows creating a union type by combining primitive types and literal types without sacrificing auto-completion in IDEs for the literal type part of the union.
 Workaround for [Microsoft/TypeScript#29729](https://github.com/Microsoft/TypeScript/issues/29729).

 ### Miscellaneous